 NCHRC provides the following programs and services:

-- Transgender, drug user and Hepatitis C support/advocacy groups
+- Transgender, drug user, and Hepatitis C support/advocacy groups

 - Pharmacy services: assist pharmacies set up naloxone distribution programs.

-- Neighborhood biohazard cleanup
+- Biohazard cleanup

-All services are provided in a non-judgmental manner without regard to gender, culture, language, sexuality, immigration status, lifestyle choice or life experience
+All services are provided in a non-judgmental manner without regard to gender, culture, language, sexuality, immigration status, lifestyle choice, or life experience